 Roxanne: What made you get into Scrum and why is still something you’re so passionate 8 years later?

 Fred: 8 years ago, I found myself leading a team of 28 professionals in software development.
 They were all over the board: developers, architects, QA, UI designers, UX, QA automation – basically a huge team of 20 people.
-We were building another version of a healthcare compliance application, which is still running in hospitals across the US today, and so I was tasked with starting the Tampa office and building out the next version of the product.
+We were building another version of a healthcare compliance application, which is still running in hospitals across the US today, and so they tasked me with starting the Tampa office and building out the next version of the product.
 It was a multi-million dollar healthcare compliance product for Wolters Kluwer, a five billion dollar per year company that got me into Scrum.

 Matt Vaughn: Simple stuff.

 I kept reading about it, and it didn’t really make sense.
 So, I looked up a class online, ended up getting trained, and getting my Certified Scrum Master and Certified Scrum Product Owner.
-Being the person running the whole office, I came back that Friday, and by Monday, we were doing Scrum.
+Being the person running the whole office, I came back that Friday, and by Monday, we did Scrum.
 It was a disaster – we failed, we argued, we were confused.
 But after we did a few two-week sprints, I started seeing the difference in the process.
 Seeing the change it made and the transformation we had, I was sold.
 I saw the benefit of it.

 Matt: Why isn’t everyone doing it?